-- Lock the taskbar so that other users can't change it. - Set the taskbar to auto-hide. - Set the taskbar to use small buttons. - Change the taskbar's location on the screen from the bottom to the top, or to the left or right of the screen. (no longer available in Windows 11) - Set how taskbar buttons appear (either always combined with the labels hidden, or combined only when the taskbar is full, or never combined). - Set whether to use the Peek feature to preview the desktop when you move your mouse to the Show Desktop button at the extreme right end of the taskbar.
+- Lock the taskbar so that other users can't change it. - Set the taskbar to auto-hide. - Set the taskbar to use small buttons. - Change the taskbar's location on the screen from the bottom to the top, or to the left or right of the screen. - Set how taskbar buttons appear (either always combined with the labels hidden, or combined only when the taskbar is full, or never combined). - Set whether to use the Peek feature to preview the desktop when you move your mouse to the Show Desktop button at the extreme right end of the taskbar.